Women's Junior AHF Cup

 The Women's Junior AHF Cup is a women's international under-21 field hockey competition in Asia organized by the Asian Hockey Federation.
 The tournament was founded in 2003 and serves as the qualification tournament for the next Junior Asia Cup.

 Four different teams have won the tournament.
 Chinese Taipei are the only team to have won it more than once, claiming four titles in total.
-Singapore, Kazakhstan and Malaysia have all claimed one title.
-Chinese Taipei are the defending champions having won their fourth title at the 2024 edition in Singapore.
+Singapore, Kazakhstan, Malaysia and Bangladesh have all claimed one title.
+Bangladesh are the defending champions having won their first title at the 2026 edition in Muscat.